LucaFulchir/libRaptorQ/CONTRIBUTING.md

 Third-party patches are always welcome, for any purpose.

+Although the repository is available from GitHub, please use the main site for bug reporting/merges/discussions.

 Please be aware that libRaptorQ is a dual-licensed software, and thus it's required that all contributors sign a CLA agreement.
 The agreement lets us relicense the code and protect us from patents,